PropertyDivision in a Dissolution

 Businesses

 Division of family owned businesses can be one of the most complicated and contentious parts of any dissolution proceeding.
 The business must be valued which in the case of closely held businesses such as a medical practice, law firm, or sole proprietorship can be an extremely difficult task.
-Frequently the parties’ perception of the value of the business are wildly different leading to an impasse during settlement negotiations.
+Frequently the parties' perception of the value of the business are wildly different leading to an impasse during settlement negotiations.
 Experts and accountants are commonly used to help determine a fair value for the business.
+Contact us for further information to help determine a fair division of your property.